Blumenthal Performing Arts

 “It’s been crazy,” says Laub.
 “Producing theater amidst the global pandemic is like walking in mud.”
 His other current shows include David Byrne’s American Utopia – in which Blumenthal also invested – and Slave Play, the most Tony nominated play in history.

-But he believes Fairycakes is just the kind of show we need right now.
 “When is the last time we’ve gotten together with a bunch of people we don’t know to laugh together?” he asks. “...
 We’ve missed communal laughter for so long.”

 Right, cast of Fairycakes.